ROCm/gpufort/README.md

 We want to stress that the code translation and code generation outputs produced by GPUFORT will in most cases require manual reviewing and fixing.

+## Installation and usage

+Please take a look at the (slightly outdated) [user guide](https://bookish-adventure-5c5886a5.pages.github.io/).

 ## Implementation details

 [This presentation](https://github.com/ROCmSoftwarePlatform/gpufort/blob/main/gpufort_slides.pdf)